Using Advanced GD&T Techniques | Design for Inspection, Part 4

 AC Mechanical Engineer & Technical Lead

-Some of these recommendations simply add clarity to a few common misconceptions; others are a handful of advanced techniques that are essential to understand and incorporate into our GD&T discipline so we can be efficient and clear about our design intent.
+“I’ve found that I don’t need a lot of tools to be successful with GD&T, but there are several recommendations that I frequently find useful when designing complicated parts.
+Some of these recommendations simply clarify a few common misconceptions; others are a handful of advanced techniques that are essential to understand and incorporate into our GD&T discipline so we can be efficient and clear about our design intent.
+Taken together, I hope this series helps you understand how to use GD&T to greater effect, and ultimately helps ensure your success in manufacturing and inspecting parts.”

-Advanced GD&T Techniques | Using Datum Surfaces to Add Coordinate Systems
+Using Datum Surfaces to Add Coordinate Systems

 For complex parts, we can create an orthogonal coordinate system based off of the datums by using basic dimensions.